 Design and Development Module

-The Higg Index Design and Development Module engages product designers and developers in making sustainable choices at the very earliest stage of prototype design, when they have the most freedom to improve.
+The Higg Design and Development Module (DDM) engages product designers and developers in making sustainable choices at the very earliest stage of prototype design, when they have the most freedom to improve.
 It steers them towards picking better materials, using better construction techniques, and considering the complete life-cycle of the product.
 The goal is to assist them in designing environmental impacts out of their products.
-The Design and Development Module, which launches in late Fall 2016, is an update to the existing Rapid Design Module.
+The Design and Development Module, launched in in Fall 2016, is an update to the previous Rapid Design Module (RDM).

 SAC’s Product Environmental Footprint Project